dewsly/open-api/docs/getting-started.md

  # Getting Started

+Welcome to the Signal Kit technical documentation hub!
+View topics on the left from this page or get straight to the API Reference at the top right.

 The Signal Kit API provides school districts with the ability to communicate with their population.
-Before getting started, here are a few basic guidelines that apply to this collection of API endpoints.
+As you get started, here are a few basic guidelines that apply to this collection of API endpoints.

 ## Authentication